- You can find a very good selection of letter recognition games online for, all ages.

 We’d like to hear your opinion on this selection; use the comments section below.

-Learning resources say that teaching children lowercase letters first allows them to recognize their symbols more easily.
-Check out our My Toddlers ABC guide.
+Learning resources say that teaching children lowercase letters first allows them to recognize their symbols more easily especially if they are also exposed to their printed versions.